QuantEcon/lecture-python-intro/lectures/business_cycle.md

 Let's dive into the data with the tools we have.

 ## GDP Growth Rate

-First we look at the GDP growth rate and unemployment rate.
+First we look at the GDP growth rate

 Let's source our data from the World Bank and clean the data